nicolehao34/nicolehao34.github.io/index.md

 This is why I am an ardent advocate for educational access through **EdTech**.
 I believe that with the help of technology, we will one day augment human cognition and help build a more equitable world, one where physical or cognitive challenges no longer limit a person’s potential.

-**Fun fact**: I go on mediation retreats.
+**Fun fact**: I go on meditation retreats.
 No, don't get me started on Buddhism (and my screen time).